rust-lang/book/src/ch03-05-control-flow.md

 ### Repetition with Loops

 It’s often useful to be able to execute a block of code more than one time.
-For this, Rust has several constructs called *loops*.
-A loop runs through the code inside it to the end and then starts immediately back at the beginning.
+For this, Rust has several *loops*.
+A loop runs through the code inside the loop body to the end and then starts immediately back at the beginning.
 To try out loops, let’s make a new project called `loops`.

 There are three kinds of loops in Rust: `loop`, `while`, and `for`.
 Let’s dig in.